tigoe/LightProjects/docs/color-spaces-color-temp.md

 ## Color Models

 There are a number of different components to color and light.
 You can talk about component colors, either additive or subtractive; you can talk about hue, saturation, and lightness, or value.
-It's important to talk about how you're creating color and light, however, if you want to control it well.
-Lighting designers tend to talk in terms of additive primary colors -- red, green, and blue -- because color of light is additive.
-In contrast, color reflected by a surface pigment is subrtactive, so in that context, we tend to talk in terms of subtractive primaries: red, yellow, and blue.
+If you want to control light well, however, it's important to consider how you're creating color and light.
+Lighting designers tend to talk in terms of additive primary colors -- red, green, and blue -- because when you layer light sources together, the effect is addititive.
+Red, green, and blue sources on the same subject look like white light to the viewer.
+In contrast, color reflected by a surface pigment is subrtactive.
+If you layer two colors of pigment on top of each other, you'll only see colors that are reflected by both pibments. so in that context, we tend to talk in terms of subtractive primaries: red, yellow, and blue.

 Our mental model of how we light changes generally aren't phrased in terms of primary colors, however.
 We might talk about how it dims, or how the colors become paler as it gets brighter, or we might talk about how a light gets warmer as it fades out.
 We might talk about how the sky shifts from a pale blue to brilliant oranges and reds as the sun sets, as in this quote: